Superluminal Travel Primer

 Implications

-With the nature of hyperlanes becoming public knowledge, a flurry of activity ensued.
-Corporate interests rushed to retool factories for the production of hyperspace modules and the supporting computer systems needed to safely transition into and out of a hyperlane.
-Governments prepared for trade within The Bary to boom.
-Government agencies and corporations alike sent the first unmanned probes to nearby star systems and began drawing up plans for interstellar colonies with the data returned.
+The pragmatic ramifications of hyperlanes became public knowledge quickly.
+A flurry of activity ensued.
+Corporate interests retooled factories to produce prototype hyperspace modules and the supporting computer systems required for a safe transition in and out of a hyperlane.
+Public agencies and their most trusted corporations sent the first unmanned probes—now properly protected against gravitoelectromagnetic shear—to nearby systems and began drafting plans for interstellar colonies using the returned data.
+The Bary’s economy boomed.

+It is now 100 CY.
 Human beings stand at the precipice of a new frontier.
-And thanks to the eccentricities of FTL travel, it is likely smaller interests that will make the first leap, with flotillas of corporate interests trailing behind.
+And thanks to the eccentricities of FTL, it is likely smaller interests that will make the first leap, with flotillas of corporate interests trailing behind.